 -Related solution: Circular economy in wastewater treatment

 The road to climate neutrality through existing solutions

 The greatest potential for CO2 reductions in the masterplan comes from specific technological solutions at the water and wastewater plants.
-This involves e.g. capturing of the impactful greenhouse gas nitrous oxide, energy effective solutions in the whole water cycle and centralising water plants to improve the biogas yields.
+This involves e.g. capturing of the impactful greenhouse gas nitrous oxide, energy efficient solutions in the whole water cycle and centralising water plants to improve the biogas yields.
 These measures are expected to account for a yearly reduction of 130,000 tonnes of CO2 by 2030.

 Furthermore, the plan contains elements that have a more indirect influence on the emissions of the water sector.
 These include heat production using the heat in the effluent wastewater and reforestation to capture CO2.
 By 2030, these measures are expected to reduce emissions by 119,000 tonnes.